Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 ### 4.1.
 Results

-From the stated goals, the automation program has achieved results as below
+From the stated goals, the automation program has achieved results as below.

 |              Goal of the project               | Expectation  |                            Result                            |
 | :--------------------------------------------: | :----------: | :----------------------------------------------------------: |